verse for today (*):

 © Copyright 2013 Jeremy M. Miller.
 All rights reserved.

 Acknowledgments: The hundreds of prior translations, especially that by Arthur Waley.

 To Pythagoras, who understood Zero and taught It; and to Chuang Tzu, the ideal poetic student.

 The I Ching is based on the number 2, with its 2 x 2 x 2 x 2 x 2 x 2 (26) = 64 hexagrams.

 The Tao Te Ching is based on the number 3, with its 3 x 3 x 3 x 3 = 81 chapters.

 Perhaps, when reflecting on the three interpretations, the true meaning will emerge.

 These 81 verses simply rotate; every day the next number, and after 81, number 1 will appear again.

-(Available in Kindle edition as well.)
+(All three available in Kindle edition as well.)

 More books about Tao Te Ching: